-This September 2019 photo shows the completed pedestrian pathway connector between Newland Hall, left, and Wey Hall, right.
-It connects the new parking deck to the existing parking circle in front of the Schaefer Center for the Performing Arts.
+This April 2020 photo shows the completed pedestrian pathway connector between Newland Hall, left, and Wey Hall, right.
+It connects the Stadium Parking Deck to the existing parking circle in front of the Schaefer Center for the Performing Arts.
 Click on the image for a full view.
 Photo by Marie Freeman

-A pedestrian pathway connector, Blue Ridge Way was one of several major construction projects completed recently at Appalachian State University to enhance the Appalachian Experience.
+A pedestrian pathway connector, Blue Ridge Way was one of several major construction projects completed at Appalachian State University to enhance the App State Experience.

-The project supports the strategic plan of Appalachian and the university’s goals and metrics associated with the University of North Carolina System’s strategic plan.
+The project supports the strategic plan of App State and the university’s goals and metrics associated with the University of North Carolina System’s strategic plan.
 It will benefit students, athletics and the community.

-Blue Ridge Way is the first part of a pedestrian pathway that will unite the two halves of Appalachian’s campus, as referenced in the Master Plan 2025 (page 41), while connecting the arts, transportation and university events.
+Blue Ridge Way is the first part of a pedestrian pathway that will unite the two halves of App State’s campus, as referenced in the Master Plan 2025 (page 41), while connecting the arts, transportation and university events.

 On Jan.
 24, 2019, the UNC Board of Governors approved expenditures of up to $916,866 from existing budgets to plan and implement Blue Ridge Way.
 Construction was complete in time for the 2019 football season.
 The contractor was Greene Construction of Boone.

 Blue Ridge Way was made to match the sidewalks around Sanford Mall, built with pavers laid in a concrete foundation.
 Weep holes in the concrete allow water penetration to nearby tree roots.
-Construction activity was excluded from an established tree protection zone around one of Appalachian's oldest campus trees.
+Construction activity was excluded from an established tree protection zone around one of App State’s oldest campus trees.

 How is it funded?